Stochastic comparisons of sample mean differences for multivariate random variables: Introduction

 \section{Introduction}

-Since Corrado Gini introduced an index to measure concentration or inequality of incomes (see Gini (1936), for English translation of the original article), it has been studied extensively because of its importance in many fields such as economics, actuarial science, finance, operations research, queuing theory and statistics; see, for example, Denuit et al. (2005), McNeil et al. (2005), Brazauskas et al. (2007), Goovaerts et al. (2010), Frees et al. (2011, 2014), Samanthi et al. (2017), to name but a few.
-Recently, there is a growing interest in the study and applications of the Gini index; See e.g. Samanthi, Wei and Brazauskas (2016), Kim and Kim (2019) and the references therein.
-Let ${\bf X}=(X_1, . . . , X_n)$ be $n$ portfolios of risks or random variables, these portfolios can be independent or dependent.
-To check whether or not the $n$ risk measures $X_i$'s are all equal.
-Brazauskas et al. (2007) and Samanthi et al. (2017) proposed a nonparametric test statistic based on the following Gini index:
+Since Corrado Gini introduced an index to measure concentration or inequality of incomes (see Gini (1936)), it has been studied extensively because of its importance in various fields such as economics, actuarial science, finance, operations research, queuing theory and statistics; see, for example, Denuit et al. (2005), McNeil et al. (2005), Brazauskas et al. (2007), Goovaerts et al. (2010), Frees et al. (2011, 2014), Samanthi et al. (2016, 2017), Kim and Kim (2019), to name but a few.
+Recently, there is a growing interest in the study and applications of the Gini indexes; see e.g., Yin et al. {(2023)}, Yin (2024), Vila et al. (2024), Capaldo and Navarro (2025) and the references therein.